mika-sc/OpenGenshin/README.md

 # OpenGenshin
-An open-source Genshin Impact project for DOS systems.
+An open-source Genshin Impact project for DOS systems (8088+).

 Preparing, may release in 2027.